Ozanyurdakul98/Ozanyurdakul98/README.md

 ## anti-chronological (from last to first)
 ### for an overall description of my projects go to my <a href="https://ozanyurdakul98.github.io/personal-website/">personal website</a>

-I've tried to write every repo readme explenational about what I used, so for further information about that you can look it up
+I've tried to write every repo readme explenational about what tech I used, so for further information about that you can look it up

 #### The real thing's ⤵
 - <strong>(React.js)</strong> Color Saver App <a href="https://color-saver-react-app.vercel.app">| live here |</a> <a href="https://github.com/Ozanyurdakul98/color-saver-react-app